Living-with-machines/CensusGeocoder/README.md

 #### National Records of Scotland - Historic Civil Parishes pre-1891 and Civil Parishes (post 1891) Boundary Data and Lookup Table

+**NB LwM Testers - Only 1901 Scottish parish boundaries available at the moment.
+Others will be available later this week**

 `data/input/scot/scot_parish_boundary/` - contains two Scottish parish boundary files and a lookup table that links the boundary files to I-CeM.

 There are Scottish parish boundary datasets for pre- and post-1891 civil parishes.
 A detailed discussion of the dataset and changes to the boundaries of Scottish parishes, see [National Records of Scotland - Historic Civil Parishes pre-1891](https://www.nrscotland.gov.uk/statistics-and-data/geography/our-products/other-national-records-of-scotland-nrs-geographies-datasets/historic-civil-parishes-pre-1891) and [National Records of Scotland - Civil Parishes (post 1891)](https://www.nrscotland.gov.uk/statistics-and-data/geography/our-products/other-national-records-of-scotland-nrs-geographies-datasets/civil-parishes).
 For further information on the major boundary changes around 1891, see also [Genuki](https://www.genuki.org.uk/big/sct/shennan/boundaries).